SISE-Web-Development-Environments/assignment2-ortal-shir/README.md

 Pacman Online game.

+Additional functionality
+1. Clock that increases time
+2. Adding a remedy to increase the life of Pacman

 Pacman game project for web development course in Ben Gurion University.
 Created by Ortal Parpara and Shir Cohen.
 Use of jQuery plugins